 Lleida.net launches USVC, a defense against forged or revoked electronic signatures

-/EIN News/ -- MADRID, Spain, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- The listed company Lleida.net (BME:LLN) (EPA:ALLLN) (OTCQX:LLEIF) has just launched USVC, the first universal validator of electronic signatures.
+MADRID, Spain, Feb.
+14, 2023 (GLOBE NEWSWIRE) -- The listed company Lleida.net LLN ALLLN LLEIF has just launched USVC, the first universal validator of electronic signatures.

 The system, for which a patent application has already been filed in several countries, makes it possible to confirm the origin of any electronic signature and provide certainty about its origin and authenticity.
 It can verify the veracity of any digital signature, regardless of the platform with which it was signed, be it Docusign, Adobe, qualified electronic signature or any other.